camunda/camunda-docs-manual/content/reference/rest/authorization/post-create.md

 ---

-title: "Create a new Authorization"
+title: "Create a New Authorization"
 weight: 60

 menu: